(A Nashville TN and National analysis of over 500 website proposals in the last 2 years)

 WHAT’S INCLUDED IN THE PRICE OF A WEBSITE?

-- Domain Name: $5-$100 per year for new domains.
-Some old domains can sell for millions, but you probably want your own new one.
+- Domain Name: $5-$100 per year – for new domains.
+Some old domains can sell for millions..

-- Business Email: $6-$15 a month per email.
-You will need an email that links to the website and has the same domain as the website.
+- Business Email: $6-$15 a month per email – You will need an email that has the same domain as the website.

-- Custom Logo Design and Identity Guide: $1,000 – $10,000+.
-You will need a great logo for your business to drive your brand and label cards, brochures, etc. There are cheap solutions but do it right because branding matters, period.
+- Logo Design & Brand: $1,000 – $10,000+ – You will need a great logo for your business to drive your brand and business cards, brochures, etc. There are cheap solutions but do it right because branding matters, period.

-- Custom Web Design/Information Architecture: $4,500 – $10,000+.
-This includes the branding/visual design, UX design, imagery collection, styling, sitemap, and page structure generation and coding.
-This is generally a part of a larger website development package.
+- Web Design & Architecture: $2,000 – $100,000+ – This includes the branding/visual design, UX design, imagery collection, styling, sitemap, and page structure generation and coding.

-- Add Shopping Cart Integration & Programming: $4,000 – $15,000+.
-What kind of functionality do you want on your website?
+- Add Shopping Cart & Functions: $4,000 – $25,000+ – What kind of functionality do you want on your website?
 Shopping carts, plugins, and custom feature development can cost extra, but the benefits of a fully customized and unique website can outweigh the costs.

-- Project Management & Information Gathering: $600-$3,000.
-This price includes initial consultations, phone calls, and any time that it takes to obtain the information we need to get your site going.
+- Project Management & Information Gathering: $600-$3,000 – This price includes initial consultations, phone calls, and any time that it takes to organize and oversee the website project.

 - Testing & Training: $600-$4,800.
-While most websites are built on easy-to-use CMS’ nowadays, not everyone knows how to get started with them.
-This price point includes the time spent training you how to use your new site, as well and ensuring that everything works properly and giving you the chance to make any necessary changes.
+While most websites are built on easy-to-use CMS’ nowadays, you will still need to know how to manage the pages.
+This price point includes the time spent staging & training you how to use your new site, as well and ensuring that everything works properly and giving you the chance to make any necessary changes.

-- Hosting: $100/month; $50 – $1,200/year.
-This depends on the type of hosting you choose (dedicated, shared, free).
-Additional fees may be required for additions like SSL (Secure Socket Layer certificate) or static IP Address.
+- Hosting: $20-100/month – This depends on the type of hosting you choose (dedicated, shared, free).
+Additional fees may be required for critical things like site caching, security, backups or static IP Address.
 A good business website should not be on a public shared cheap platform.
 Too many risks.
 A business-class solution with security, backups, maintenance, and support all included is best.

-- Website Managed Services: $75-$150+/month.
-A new business website will need this to maintain security, backup your investment, update software, fix bugs, support you when needed.
-Managed services can include content posting, content maintenance, page creation, product updates, and more.
+- Website Maintenance Services: $75-$5000+/month – A new business website will need this to maintain active content, security, backup your investment, update software, fix bugs, support you when needed.
+Maintenance services can include content posting, content maintenance, page creation, product updates, and more.

-- Software, security, and plugins/modules: $9.99 – $149/month.
-Websites can interact with databases and may need advanced security.
-For example, an E-commerce site will need an SSL encryption certificate and ongoing maintenance and this will cost $25-$89 monthly.
-Or an MLS interconnection can cost $99 monthly.
+- Software, security, and plugins/modules: $9.99 – $149/month – Websites can interact with databases and may need advanced security.
+For example, an E-commerce site will need a merchant interface, an SSL certificate and ongoing maintenance and this will cost $25-$100 monthly.
+Platforms like Shopify and BigCommerce bundle these things into their website solutions but buyer beware as your costs will be tied to your revenue.
+MLS interconnection can cost $99 monthly.
 Booking modules that interact with calendars and set appointments will have monthly costs.
-And so on.
+Etc.

-- Don’t forget, Digital Marketing is a Must: $500 – $10,000+/month.
-Your first advertising dollars for your business should go into promoting your website and making sure you are found on the Internet.
+- Don’t forget, Digital Marketing is a Must: $500 – $10,000+/month – Your first advertising dollars for your business should go into promoting your website and making sure you are found on the Internet.
 This is your 24/7 sales and marketing person so don’t undervalue its importance.
 Good businesses get this.
 If you don’t do SEO or other digital marketing then your website might as well not exist.
 For a few hundred a month you can drive new business to you every month.
 Make sure you really understand the value of SEO, AdWords, Pay Per Click Marketing, Social Media Advertising, and more.
 The big and successful companies all do this, you should too.
+Frankly, if you are not investing in good digital marketing then you are not taking your business seriously enough.

 BASIC WEBSITE | FREE – $50/MONTH+ OR $2,000 – $5,000